 Elizabeth Blackwell (1821–1910) was the first woman in the US to receive a medical degree.
 She was born in Bristol, England.
 In 1832, her family moved to New York City, and then to Cincinnati, Ohio, in 1838.
 To begin with, Elizabeth worked as a teacher, but she saved the money she earned in order to attend medical school.
 Following many rejections, she was accepted by Geneva Medical School, New York State, after all the 150 male students voted to accept her.
 She received her degree on 23rd January 1849.
 In April that year she moved to Europe to continue her studies in Paris and London.
 Whilst in Paris she developed an infection and lost her sight in one eye.
 This would mean she could never become a surgeon.

 American biologist and conservationist Rachel Carson (1907–64) is famous for writing about global environmental issues.
 As a child she developed a great passion for nature through exploring the countryside near her family farm.
 She studied biology at Pennsylvania College for Women and zoology at Johns Hopkins University.
 She developed a passion for the ocean, and wrote a number of books, articles and radio scripts about marine life.
-In the 1940s and 50s, Carson became more and more concerned about the effects of chemicals and pesticides on the environment.
+In the 1940s and 50s, Rachel became more and more concerned about the effects of chemicals and pesticides on the environment.
 Her most famous book, Silent Spring, was published in 1956.
 Focusing especially on the impact of the use of pesticides on birds, the book alerted the public to the dangers of damaging the environment.
 Rachel Carson died of cancer in 1964.

 Edith Cavell (1865–1915) was an English nurse who, during World War I, cared for wounded soldiers of both sides.
 Based at a Red Cross hospital in Belgium, Edith became involved in secretly helping Allied (French, British and Belgian) soldiers to escape to the Netherlands, which was a neutral country.
 She sheltered the soldiers until they could make their way to safety, led by guides organized by a Belgian architect named Philippe Baucq.
 It was dangerous work, and in August 1915 an informer betrayed them.
 By that time Edith had helped about 200 soldiers to escape from German-occupied Belgium.
 She and Baucq were arrested and shot by the Germans.
 Her execution caused outrage, and she became a heroine for the Allies.